haihala/whoops-all-grapplers/docs/1. Projects/Tasks/3D model.md

 - [x] Have a character
 - [x] Make it visible
 - [x] Lighting to not look like ass
+- [x] Fix background image
-- [ ] Have it be on top of the player sprites
+- [ ] Models as part of players
+	- [ ] Child entity with a tag component
+	- [ ] Rotation according to facing.